 All of our cattle are in the tick zone, with both cattle ticks and paralysis ticks.
 Our breeders show great tick resistance and usually only require treatment once per year, usually in April.
 Buffalo fly are also prevalent from October to April and cows are culled that show any evidence of fly marks.
 Lantana is present and although we control it, all of our breeders and growing bulls have access to areas of Lantana and learn not to touch it.

-We vaccinate our cattle depending on their requirements.
+Our herds have all been comprehensively tested and are JBAS 7 WA.
+All of our sires have been tested and are negative for Pompes disease.
+We fully vaccinate our cattle depending on their requirements.
 All cattle get 3 germ tick fever vaccine, breeders get 7 in 1 and Pestivirus annually and stud sires get vibrio.
 All cattle if on silage are vaccinated for botulism.
 Our sale cattle are vaccinated against 3 germ, botulism, 7 in 1, 3 day, heifers get Pestivirus and bulls also get Vibrio.

 Joining starts in October for heifers and November for cows with all bulls out by Mid March.
 Cattle are preg tested in April and all weaning is done by June every year.